Llandovery

 Llandovery (Llanymddyfri; [ɬanəmˈðəvri]) is a market town and community in Carmarthenshire, Wales.
 It lies on the River Tywi and at the junction of the A40 and A483 roads, about 25 mi north-east of Carmarthen, 27 mi north of Swansea and 21 mi west of Brecon.

 History

-Etymology
+Toponymy

-The name of the town derives from Llan ymlith y dyfroedd, meaning "church enclosure amid the waters", i. e. between the Tywi and the Afon Brân just upstream of their confluence.
+The name of the town derives from Llan ymlith y dyfroedd, meaning "church enclosure amid the waters", i.e. between the Tywi and the Afon Brân just upstream of their confluence.
 A smaller watercourse, the Bawddwr, runs through and under the town.

 Roman legacy

 The Roman fort at Llanfair Hill to the north-east of the modern town was known to the Romans as Alabum.
 It was built around AD 50–60 as part of a strategy for the conquest of Wales.
 A Roman road heads across Mynydd Bach Trecastell to the south-east of Llandovery bound for the fort of Brecon Gaer.
 Another heads down the Towy valley for Carmarthen, whilst a third makes for the goldmines at Dolaucothi.